 In November 2019, the management committed to sell the leasehold buildings.
-Accordingly, the land and buildings is presented as an asset held for sale at its carrying amount.
+Accordingly, the land and buildings were presented as an asset held for sale at its carrying amount as at 31 December 2019.
 The settlement of the sale occurred on 19 February 2020.
 The group has entered into a tenancy contract with the new landlord for the area it occupies.

 The existing leasehold within the Burnet Tower is subject to a 50-year lease ending in 2060.
 The Alfred Centre Stage 2 (ACS2) leasehold building floors are subject to a 40-year lease for levels 4 to 6 (ending 2050) and a 50-year lease for level 7 (ending 2060).
-As a result of the current sale activities, both of these assets have been classified as assets held for sale as at 31 December 2019 (refer to Note 9)
+As a result of the sale activities, both of these assets were classified as assets held for sale as at 31 December 2019 (refer to Note 7).